 Team and timeline:

-- Engage local legal counsel and a notary experienced in coastal and ejido matters.
+- Engage local legal counsel and a notary experienced in coastal matters.

 - Hire Mexican‑registered engineers and environmental consultants with protected‑area experience.